Vikas-rana1407/Redis_Data_Manager/README.md

    python main.py
    ```
 4. Use the web UI to add/search/delete YouTube videos and books.

-## Logging
-- All modules use a centralized logger (`app/utils/logger.py`).
-- All actions, errors, and important events are logged to `app.log`.

 ## Search
 - Videos: Search by URL or title (full-text and semantic)